Nesos-ita/DynamicDnsUpdater/README.md

 3. Open and follow on screen instructions  (fill data and click ok)

 ## For [deSEC](https://desec.io/#!/en/) users:
+if you received an email from deSEC about tls1.0 version i'm going to fix the issue by upgrading to a newer .net framework that support TLS1.2, [check here](https://github.com/Nesos-ita/DynamicDnsUpdater/issues/3) for the current status.
 - username field: fill with your hostname (example: something.dedyn.io)
 - password field: fill with your password (you should have received it by email)
 - hostname field: fill with your hostname (same as username field)